With the help of our attorneys, you can protect your interests and your family.

 Working with a New York family lawyer can help you understand the factors that go into determining your child’s best interests, and ensure you present the best possible case for either visitation or custody in New York.

-At New York Family Law Group, Martin Mohr and Ethan Steward have experience with complex cases involving grandparents, parents, and kids.
+New York Family Law Group’s family law attorneys Martin Mohr and Ethan Steward have experience with complex cases involving grandparents, parents, and kids.
 Whether you want to establish visitation rights with your grandkids or want to obtain custody to protect their well-being, our team can assist you.
-Contact us for a consultation now.